 To a lot of us, an appraisal just looks like another fee on the break-sheet for a mortgage or refinance.
 The majority of lenders still call for a local expert because the stakes are incredibly high, even though there are a growing number of automated home valuation processes that might appear to be more economical than an appraisal.
 Is obtaining a mortgage the only reason to acquire an appraisal?
 Are there other cases when the services of a licensed, independent real estate professional might be helpful?
 You bet.

-Contest your tax assessment
+Contest your tax assessment in Scott County

-Order an appraisal from Independent Valuation Services todayOrder today
+Order your appraisal from Independent Valuation Services todayOrder today

-Determine an accurate and fair valuation for estate liquidation
+Accurate and fair estate liquidation

 Move to or from Scott County for work

-Sell your home quickly — at an accurate price
+Close on your home quickly — at an accurate price

-On a daily basis, we determine the difference in value items like an additional bathroom or a kitchen remodel can make.
-Seeking a professional appraisal is a trusted way to decide what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long houses are one the market.
+On a daily basis, we analyze the difference in value items like an extra bathroom or a kitchen remodel can make.
+And we're experts in knowing how long propertiesare on the market.
+So, getting a professional appraisal is a trusted way to determine what improvements will add value and what a suitable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.